jlapuz-actual/Surfboard/README.md

 keyswitch
 ---
-I mean for this to be a keyboard PCB that you can drop in an [Adafruit Feather](https://www.adafruit.com/product/2829), switches, and diodes.
+I mean for this to be a keyboard PCB that you can drop in an [Adafruit Bluetooth Feather](https://www.adafruit.com/product/2829), switches, and diodes.

 Layout
 ---